+The stunning Gerald D. Hines Waterwall is an architectural gem in Uptown Houston.
 This is a multi-story curved sculptural fountain located in the Galleria area near Texas Medical Center.

 Water cascades down both the inner and outer walls of the tall fountain and creates a stunning sight.
+The fountain and 3 acres surrounding land together form the Gerald D. Hines Waterwall Park.
+This is a popular Instagram spot in Houston!

-Also Read: Best Waterfalls in Texas
+Also Read: 17 Stunning Waterfalls in Texas

 History of Gerald D. Hines Waterwall Park

+This Houston landmark has an interesting history.
 The fountain and surrounding land were initially planned as an accompanying architectural feature for the adjacent skyscraper, Transco Tower.

 Both the Waterwall and Williams Tower were designed by internationally renown Philip Johnson and John Burgee architects team.
+Construction of the Waterwall began in 1982 along with the tower and was completed in 1985.
+Post completion, the water fountain was named Transco Waterwall and was open only for company use.

+When Transco Tower was renamed to Williams Tower, the waterwall came to be called the Williams Waterwall.
 The City of Houston then purchased the private park with the waterfall for public use in December 2009 and renamed it Gerald D. Hines Waterwall after the architect Gerald D Hines.

 Today, the Waterwall is one of Houston’s iconic public parks and visited by several tourists annually.